EternityForest/pavillion/security.md

 The client's challenge must be included to prevent DoS attacks.
 Sending this message requires being able to recieve at the server's address and not just the ability to spoof it.

-### Client Accept(S>C, opcode 7)
-This message must contain the current session ID, and informs the client that setup is complete.

 ### Handling Errors
 Upon recieving a message from an unfamiliar sender, a server should send a Unrecognized Peer message, which has a counter of 0, an opcode of 5,